probcomp/loom/doc/installing.md

 # Installing Loom + Distributions

-Loom targets Ubuntu 12.04 and 14.04 systems and requires the [distributions](https://github.com/posterior/distributions) library.
+Loom targets Ubuntu 12.04 and 14.04 (with gcc-4.8) systems and requires the [distributions](https://github.com/posterior/distributions) library.
 This guide describes how to install both loom and distributions.

+*WARNING* loom does not work with gcc-4.9, so on ubuntu 14.04 systems,

+    export CC=gcc-4.8
+    export CXX=g++-4.8

 ## Installing with virtualenvwrapper (recommended)